-Hitting the bleach bottle is cool once again, but you need to approach it with caution.
+Inspired by Gigi Hadid to embrace some post-pandemic rebellion and go platinum blonde?
 We got some tips from the top colour experts to find out all about going peroxide blonde…

-Issie Churcher, creative colour director at HOB Salons, agrees: “The trend for white bleached blondes has always been a niche look for girls and on occasion guys that want to make a statement.
+Issie Churcher, principal colourist at Josh Wood, agrees: “The trend for white bleached blondes has always been a niche look for girls and on occasion guys that want to make a statement.
 When we look at most iconic blondes from Marilyn Monroe, Bridget Bardot through to Debbie Harry, all are bleached but worn with different cuts and styled to create an individual look that works for them.”

 WILL PLATINUM BLONDE HAIR SUIT ME?

 It’s all very well seeing top models and actresses parading their icy blonde hair – but how will you know if it will look good on you?
 “This colour works best when the clients eye colour is much lighter than their natural hair colour,” advises Siobhan.
 “Light eyes like a bright green or blue work best to support this look.
 But even if you don’t have these specific features, someone who has a strong and focused sense of style and make-up could pull this off.”

 HOW SHOULD I PREPARE MY HAIR FOR BLEACHING?

 “Two weeks before B-day, you should start using hair masks at home to ensure your hair is in the best condition it can before your colour treatment,” says Alex Brownsell, co-founder of Bleach London, and the hair master in charge of Georgia May Jagger’s famous blonde mane.
 “Then, two days before you’re due to go for it, wash your hair as normal.
 Avoid washing it again after this final shampoo as this makes your scalp over-sensitive, and you want to make sure it’s as unstressed as possible before.”